Vermillionaire/Opertunistic-Network-Sim/Readme.md

 "Unlike mobile ad hoc networks (MANETs) that require end-to-end communication paths for message exchange, the communication in opportunistic mobile social networks takes place on the establishment of opportunistic contacts among mobile nodes, without availability of end-to-end message routing paths."
 </blockquote>

-The enviroment is a area with multiple different cell phones trying to connect to each other through wifi.
+More information on the subject: https://code.google.com/p/social-tracer/wiki/OpportunisticNetworking

+The idea I am trying to simulate is a situation where mobile phones have no other meens of communication (GSM is down, no WiFi), and the establishment of a opertunistic network could be benificial.
+Each cellphone would be a node in the network either acting as a router or a user of the network.
 As time goes on, nodes will connect and disconnect to each other forming small networks that will pass on new messages or messages they got from other nodes.
-As this happens, messages should spead to all nodes in a viral manner.
+At some point in time each node will get the chance to be either a roughter or user.
+As the network is dynamicaly changes, messages should spead to all nodes in a viral manner.

 ![alt tag](images/screen1.png)
 - Red: 		Isolated Nodes